Modern Outsider

 Modern Outsider is a management company and independent record label founded by husband and wife team, Chip and Erin Adams, in October 2010 in Austin, Texas.
 Collectively, they have well over two decades of experience in various facets of the music industry, from radio promotion at Dangerbird Records, Capitol Records, The Syndicate and Cornerstone (agency) where they also handled digital marketing; they were in charge of editorial at the tastemaking site, TheTripwire.com.
-Their mission is simple: discover and release great music while building a tight-knit community for their artists.

 In January 2016 the label was featured in Austin Monthly.

 Modern Outsider was named the Record Label of the Year in 2016 by the Austin Chronicle.